 Solar Glare Filters

-Glare occurs when our eyes cannot adjust between widely contrasting light levels.
+Sunstrike or solar glare occurs when our eyes cannot adjust between the sun and surrounding light levels.
 In an office you are often in an environment where the outside view is brighter than the room, or the office is north-facing and receives a great deal of sunlight.
-This glare can cause a significant amount of discomfort and irritation.
+The suns glare can cause a significant amount of discomfort and irritation.

 In your home, it can mean you have to close curtains or blinds on a sunny day to see your television or computer screen.